• Skip to primary navigation

 a Peach Cheesecake on a cake plate decorated with whipped cream

-Make the peach topping:
+Make the Peach Topping

 I highly suggest serving this peach cheesecake with this peach topping!
 It's easy to make and tastes amazing.
 I make it the same day I bake the cheesecake and chill it overnight as well.